-If the student withdraws during the first week of the program, 100 percent of the tuition will be refunded.
+If the student withdraws by the third class day of the term, 100 percent of the tuition will be refunded.

-Withdrawal during week two of the program will result in a 50 percent refund of tuition.
+Withdrawal between the fourth and twelfth class day of the term will result in a 50 percent refund of tuition.

-Withdrawal between weeks two and four will result in a 25 percent tuition refund.
+Withdrawal between the thirteenth and twenty-third class day of the term will result in a 25 percent tuition refund.

-Tuition will not be refunded for withdrawals after week four of the summer session.
+Tuition will not be refunded for withdrawals after the twenty-third class day of the term in summer session.